 To connect an external antenna, follow the installation instructions supplied with the antenna.
 Use 50-ohm coaxial cable, such as RG-58 or RG-8X, to connect an outdoor antenna.
 For lengths between 50 and 100 feet, use RG-8X low-loss dielectric coaxial cable.
 For lengths over 100 feet, use RG8.
-You also may need a BNC adapter (available at your local RadioShack store).
+You also may need a BNC adapter (not supplied).

-Warning: Use extreme caution

-when installing or removing an outdoor antenna.
+WARNING: Use extreme caution when you installing or removing an outdoor antenna.
 If the antenna starts to fall, let it go!
 It could contact overhead power lines.
-If the antenna touches a power line, touching the antenna, mast, cable, or guy wires can cause electrocution and death.
+If the antenna touches a power line, contact with the antenna, mast, cable, or guy wires can cause electrocution and death.
 Call the power company to remove the antenna.
 DO NOT attempt to do so yourself.